dwillmer/phosphor-widget/README.md

 Phosphor widgets provide several useful behaviours:

-  - **Professional-grade layout system, independent of CSS**.
-This layout system minimises reflows to provide superior performance, allowing responsive UIs which are not possible with CSS alone.
-[See this demo for an example](http://phosphorjs.github.io/examples/dockpanel/).
+  - **Hierarchical widgets**.
+This allows the addition/removal/resize of widgets without causing unnecessary reflows.

-  - **Unopinionated design**. *Any* content can be attached to a Phosphor Widget's `node`; [examples exist](https://phosphorjs.github.io/examples.html) for React and flexbox, however the `node` attribute is a standard DOM node, so the Phosphor library does *not* limit you to certain frameworks or architectures.
+  - **Unopinionated design**. *Any* content can be attached to a Phosphor Widget's `node`; [examples exist](https://phosphorjs.github.io/examples.html) for React and Flexbox, however the `node` attribute is a standard DOM node, so the Phosphor library does *not* limit functionality to certain frameworks or architectures.

   - **Events:** show/hide, attach/detach, re-size, close, to name just a few.
 Desktop GUI toolkits have had these for years, but they are missing from the DOM.